Indoqa/logspace/getting-started.md

 ---

 # Getting Started
-Using logspace is as easy as using a logging framework:
+Using Logspace is as easy as using a logging framework:
 Just add the logspace-agent-all.jar to your application's classpath and you are ready to go.

 ## Usage

-In logspace you use *Agents* to collect relevant information and package it into *Events*.<br/>
+In Logspace you use *Agents* to collect relevant information and package it into *Events*.<br/>
 Doing this is a simple method call:

 ````java